bparanj/crystal/electronics/design/CapacitiveVoltageDivider.md

 3. Advantages:
    - No energy dissipation in resistors (unlike resistive dividers), making it efficient for AC applications.

----

-This experiment can be implemented in Tinkercad, where you can visualize the input and output voltages on an oscilloscope.
+you can visualize the input and output voltages on an oscilloscope.
 By adjusting \( C_1 \) and \( C_2 \), you can observe the impact of capacitance ratios on the output voltage in a Capacitive Voltage Divider.